Muhammad-Azmeer-Ahmad/ShadowSniff-PacketSniffer/README.md

 > ⚠️ **Requires root privileges.** ShadowSniff opens raw sockets and must be run with `sudo`.
 Only use it on networks you own or are explicitly authorized to monitor.
 Unauthorized packet capture may be illegal in your jurisdiction.

+> 🐧 **Linux only — will not run on native Windows.** ShadowSniff uses raw sockets (`AF_PACKET`), a Linux kernel feature with no equivalent on Windows — this includes Git Bash, MINGW64, and Cygwin, which only emulate a Unix-like shell on top of the Windows kernel.
+Attempting to compile or run it there will fail with errors like `g++: command not found` or `Exec format error`. **Windows users must run this inside [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)** (`wsl --install`, then use an Ubuntu shell) or a Linux VM.

 ---

 ## Demo